Leggi questo post in: Italiano

 In order to make the full-sized Carry Everywhere Shopping Bag (55 cm/22″ high), you will need the fabric from one full-sized umbrella.
 If you only have compact fold-up umbrellas to take apart (like the type that you can easily fit inside your bag), you can either use two of them for a single full-sized bag, or resize the pattern pieces to fit on the fabric of just one smaller umbrella.
 In the picture above you can see one full-sized Shopping Bag and another one with a pattern resized to 75%.

-Don’t forget to share pictures of your Carry Everywhere Shopping Bag in the Cucicucicoo Creations Flickr group, on the Cucicucicoo Facebook page, or on your blog or social media using the hashtag #carryeverywhereshoppingbag!
+Don’t forget to share pictures of your Carry Everywhere Shopping Bag on Facebook or other social media with the hashtags #cucicucicoopatterns and #cucicucicoo!
 I can’t wait to see your amazing bags!

 This pattern went through two rounds of testing, once in English, then in Italian, in order to perfect it.
 (If you’d like to become a Cucicucicoo pattern tester, sign up here!)
 Want to see the lovely bags that some of my testers have made with this pattern?
 Over the next few days, the following talented ladies will be showing off their versions of the Carry Everywhere Shopping Bag!